Minimax (TV channel): History

+In October 2003, the Action+ programming strand was announced to be timesharing with Minimax on the Cinemagia website, and later in the year, Action+ was launched in Romania, broadcasting from 19:30 to 1:30.

 On 23 December 2003, the Hungarian feed of Minimax started broadcasting in Czech when a test transmission occurred in the Czech Republic and Slovakia, and on 1 January 2004, a fully localised Czech feed (though sharing with the Hungarian feed) was launched in those countries, taking over the channel space of the defunct TV channel Supermax on some providers, while the Supermax channel still aired on a few providers until 15 September 2004.

 On 4 September 2004, M+ merged with Humor 1 and renamed as Cool.
 When it was still called M+, it has operated independently from Minimax since 6 December 2003.

 In Poland, Minimax's programming was becoming starkly divided between content for preschoolers and content for teenagers (akin to the American channel Noggin).
 Because of this, there were two main blocks - MiniKaruzela (premiered on 24 December 2000) for preschoolers and MaxiStrefa (premiered in January 2002), showing sitcoms and cartoons for older audiences.
 MiniKaruzela was spun off into MiniMini+ (named after Minimax) on 20 December 2003, however MiniKaruzela broadcast until 10 April 2004, Minimax was replaced by ZigZap on 16 October 2004, which is now known as Teletoon+.
 The channel still retains a focus on pre-teens and teens.
 Despite Minimax not having existed in Poland for a long time, MiniMini+ has still retained its name.